 Houdan Chicken Egg Laying

-- Houdans lay between two and three eggs a week
+- Houdans lay about two eggs a week

 - Owners can receive 150 to 180 eggs each year

 - Eggs range from small to large in size

 The Houdan chicken was most likely originally used as a dual purpose chicken.
 In fact, in France, it has received a certification for excellent taste in meat.
 However, these birds are also decent as egg layers.
 They lay about two eggs each week.
 Keepers of Houdans can expect to receive about 150 to 180 eggs each year.

 The eggs of the Houdan chicken are white or cream colored.
 They range from small to large in size, and this size may depend on a number of factors, including the size of the hen.

 Houdan hens are considered to have strong brooding tendencies.
 They are very intent on incubating their eggs and enjoy sitting on the nest.
 This means that, if they wish, Houdan keepers can have a large number of Houdan chicks.

 However, it is important to note that Houdan hens sometimes attempt to incubate a large group of eggs at a time, which can cause the eggs to crack.
 If chicks are desired, Houdan owners should ensure that the hen only sits on a small number of eggs.

 Health Issues and Care